min2ha/ukwa-site/content/target/41720/index.en.md

   "subject": "EU Referendum"
 }

-# UK Statistics Authority: UK contributions to the European Union (EU)

 Letter to Dominic Cummings (Vote Leave) from Sir Andrew Dilnot (UK Statistics Authority) regarding statements used in campaign literature by Vote Leave